Laura Pausini: Personal life

 Pausini left her hometown in 1995, when she moved to Milan with her partner, manager and producer Alfredo Cerruti Jr. Their relationship ended in 2002.
 Between 2002 and 2005 Pausini was romantically involved with her new manager, Gabriele Parisi.

-In 2005, Pausini was in a relationship with Italian guitarist, composer, music producer, and former singer Paolo Carta.
+Since 2005, Pausini has been in a relationship with Italian guitarist, composer, music producer, and former singer Paolo Carta.
 At the time, the relationship was controversial as Carta was still married to his first wife, Rebecca Galli, with whom he has three children.
 Pausini gave birth to their daughter on 8 February 2013.
 After 18 years together, Pausini and Carta got married on 22 March 2023.

 Pausini describes herself as a Catholic woman, but expressed doubts about the Church's position on various themes, including contraception, abortion, divorce, premarital sex and gay rights.
 In September 2000 she explained her position during an interview to the Italian newspaper la Repubblica:

 I really believe in God, and the Pope is the man that I most want to meet again in the world.
 I already met him in 1996.
 I just have a few doubts about the Catholic Church, such as the discrimination against homosexuals.
 I don't understand how they condemn racism, but at the same time take issue with gay people.